Each year, almost 328,000 motor vehicle accidents involve a drowsy driver.

 Compensation for Injuries

 Drowsy driving can affect your judgement and reaction time.
 It reduces performance and may make a driver more aggressive.
 Drivers who drive while drowsy are often found guilty of gross negligence in car accident cases.
 If you or your loved one has been injured by a drowsy driver, seek legal help from a Chicago auto accident attorney to make sure you get adequate compensation for your injuries.
-Call Willens Law Offices at (312) 957-4166 for a free consultation.
+Call Willens & Baez at (312) 957-4166 for a free consultation.